Dark Side of the Mitten — Tom Carr

 Michigan’s past has a more sinister side than what’s commonly displayed on roadside historical markers.
 In Dark Side of the Mitten: Crimes of the Powerful and Powerful Criminals in Michigan’s Past and Present, author Tom Carr presents a wide array of stories about Michigan’s gritty and gruesome past, all told with his signature humor and irreverence.

-Carr’s new book, the third in his “Blood on the Mitten” series, will be published by Mission Point Press, available on Nov.
-10.
+Carr’s new book, the third in his “Blood on the Mitten” series, is out now.

 Among the tales of the down and dirty: